denneraladim/denneraladim/README.md

-### Hi there 👋, I'm Denner Aladim, a student of system development.
+### Hi there 👋, I'm Denner Aladim, a developer of Front End

 A little about me: